MatthewJEdwards/numpy-opencv-converter/README.md

 ## NUMPY <=> OpenCV's cv::Mat converter
 [Sudeep Pillai](http://people.csail.mit.edu/spillai) (spillai@csail.mit.edu) Sep 14, 2014

-A convenience library that registers a boost::python converter to implicitly convert between OpenCV's popular cv::Mat datatype and NumPy's popular np.array() datatype.
+A convenience library that registers boost::python converters to implicitly convert between OpenCV's cv::Mat datatype and NumPy's np.array() datatype.
 This allows a developer to go back and forth between their OpenCV C++ API and Python API written using NumPy with relative ease, avoiding the need to write additional wrappers that handle PyObjects being passed around or returned.

+Converters for various C++ standard library containers are also implemented.

 This work was mostly inspired by https://github.com/yati-sagade/opencv-ndarray-conversion.